Doctors find 27 contact lenses in woman's eye

 Richard Crombie, a consultant anesthetist at the hospital, was beginning to numb her eye for surgery when he found the first cluster of contacts.

-"He put a speculum into the eye to hold the eye open as he put the anesthetic in, and he noticed a blue mass under the top eyelid," Morjaria said.
+"He put a speculum into the eye to hold the eye open as he put the anesthetic in, and he noticed a blue mass under the top eyelid," Morjaria told CNN.

 That mass was a clump of 17 lenses.
 The other 10 were discovered in an additional examination.